Hemanth-kumar-7/Pizza-Sales-SQL-Analytics-Project/README.md

 # 📊 Business Insights & Recommendations

 ## 🔹 Revenue Drivers
-- Large pizzas account for nearly **45% of total revenue**, showing customers clearly prefer bigger sizes.
+- Large pizzas account for nearly 45% of total revenue, showing customers clearly prefer bigger sizes.
 - Premium categories like **Chicken and Supreme pizzas** bring in the highest revenue, while niche options such as the **Brie Carre Pizza** lag behind.

 ## 🔹 Top & Bottom Sellers